jacketsj/cgshop2021-gitastrophe/README.md

 the solver will _not_ overwrite that file.

 ## Using the visualizer
-Like a lot of the other executables, the visualizer can be run in a few different ways.
+The visualizer can be run in a few different ways.
-Make sure to always run everything from inside the build directory.
+Make sure to always run from inside the build directory.

 ### Command-line options
 The default: